Shooting at the 2016 Summer Olympics – Men's 50 metre pistol: Final

 After the first 8 shots, Kim led a fairly narrowly grouped top seven, with Pang well behind resulting in his elimination.
 The ninth shot was disastrous for two-time defending champion Jin, as the 6.6 dropped him to last place.
-He was able to recover in shot 10, however, and Kopp's 7.1 was enough to eliminate the Slovakian while Jin narrowly survived by 0.7 points.
+He was able to recover in shot 10, however, and Kopp's 7.1 was enough to eliminate the Slovak while Jin narrowly survived by 0.7 points.
 Meanwhile, Hoàng Xuân Vinh took the lead halfway through.
 He and Kim continued to shoot well in the next pair, creating a 4.5 and 4.4 point lead over Jin, who had moved up to third place with a pair of 10+ shots.
 Han created some separation at the bottom from Wang and Gontcharov, the latter of whom was eliminated at 0.2 back of the former.

 The 13th and 14th shots went very well for Jin, decently for Hoàng Xuân Vinh, and less well for Kim.
 The Vietnamese shooter opened a 1.5 point lead over the North Korean, but the South Korean inched a point closer to 3.5 points behind the leader (and 2 points behind Kim for second).
 Wang was unable to close ground on Han, and was eliminated.
 Shots 15 and 16 for the remaining four shooters saw 5 of 8 in the 10-ring; Kim had two of the three 9s, however, and finished the pair tied with Jin in second.
 They were now 2.3 points behind Hoàng Xuân Vinh (who had the other 9) as Jin closed ground.
 Han was well behind the lead group and eliminated in this round, solidifying the medalists.

 In the final elimination pair of shots, Jin again hit a pair of 10s; the other two shooters combined for four 9s.
 Hoàng Xuân Vinh still held the lead, but it was down to 0.2 points now.
 Kim fell to third place for the first time, just as that position was the elimination place.
 With only the two shooters left and a very close match, Jin shot 19.3 in the final pair to win, as Hoàng Xuân Vinh only achieved 16.7 (well below needed to preserve his narrow lead).